-Persons must notify FINMA before acquiring or selling a qualified participation (10 per cent of the capital or voting rights or other means to exercise a controlling influence; the term has the same meaning below in the context of other financial institutions) or when their participation reaches, exceeds or falls below 20, 33 or 50 per cent (article 3, paragraph 5 BA).
+Persons must notify the Swiss Financial Market Supervisory Authority (FINMA) before acquiring or selling a qualified participation (10 per cent of the capital or voting rights or other means to exercise a controlling influence; the term has the same meaning below in the context of other financial institutions) or when their participation reaches, exceeds or falls below 20, 33 or 50 per cent (article 3, paragraph 5 BA).
 The bank must also notify FINMA of any persons subject to these requirements as soon as it becomes aware of them and at least once a year (article 3, paragraph 6 BA).
 De facto, the notification duty is an approval requirement, as FINMA may question the continuous fulfilment of the licence conditions if a person not deemed fit and proper takes a qualified participation.
 (This also applies to the notification duties concerning other financial institutions mentioned below.)

-Banks that come under foreign control (foreign shareholders with participations of more than half of the voting rights or otherwise able to exercise a controlling influence) or whose foreign qualified shareholders change require an additional FINMA licence (articles 3ter and 3bis BA).
-The Federal Council may derogate from this requirement in international treaties for nationals of the treaty state generally or contingent on the granting of reciprocity (article 3quater BA).
+Banks that come under foreign control (foreign shareholders with participations of more than half of the voting rights or otherwise able to exercise a controlling influence) or whose foreign qualified shareholders change require an additional FINMA licence (articles 3-ter and 3-bis BA).
+The Federal Council may derogate from this requirement in international treaties for nationals of the treaty state generally or contingent on the granting of reciprocity (article 3-quater BA).
 Banks that establish (including, in practice, acquire) a foreign subsidiary, branch, agency or representative office have to report this beforehand to FINMA (article 3, paragraph 7 BA).